cardano-foundation/CIPs/CIP-onchain-cert-metadata/README.md

 ## Motivation: why is this CIP necessary?

-It is expected that evidence of various kinds of assurance of DApps is recorded in an immutable and verifiable way on the Cardano blockchain; these forms of assurance are: automated testing, including property-based testing (level 1), audit (level 2) and formal verification (level 3).
+It is expected that evidence of various kinds of assurance of DApps is recorded in an immutable and verifiable way on the Cardano blockchain.
+Three level of certications are thought of at the time of this CIP: level 1 to 3.
+They were presented at the following [link](https://iohk.io/en/blog/posts/2021/10/25/new-certification-levels-for-smart-contracts-on-cardano/)

+Level 1 will be used for testing throug automated tooling.
+This level will be designed to give continual assurance that a smart contract verifies a range of properties.
+Level 1 covers the discovery of different types of bugs or issues.
+It should be thought as low cost and low effort if a DApp developer already has a sound testing practice in place.
+It will still bring a substantial level of assurance.
+It will be possible to be integrated into a continuous developement and testing practice so that, even nightly builds and releases should be certifiable.
+Level 2 will be used for in-depth audit.
+It will be done by third-party auditors, following [CIP-52](https://cips.cardano.org/cips/cip52/).
+It will be a more in-depth analysis and review of what can be achieved in level 1.
+Level 3 will be used for formal verification.
+This level is more specialized and is used to bring a full mathematical assurance that critical aspects of the smart contract.

+Those level of certification and their standards are yet to be defined.
+The Cardano Certification Working Group will be one place where those standards are discussed.
+In order to bootstrap the use of this CIP, an "AUDIT" type with a certification level of 0 has been added in the possible metadata.
+This will allow auditors and other "certification" issuers to publish on-chain information about the verification that was done on a particular DApp.

 The metadata should be discoverable by all certification stakeholders, including end-users, DApp developers, and ecosystem components, such as light wallets and DApp stores.
 Information should be indexable by certification issuer, DApp developer, DApp and DApp version.